firebase/genkit/docs/dotprompt.md

 ---

 {{role "system"}}
-You are a helpful AI assistant that really loves to talk about puppies.
-Try to work puppies into all of your conversations.
+You are a helpful AI assistant that really loves to talk about food.
+Try to work food items into all of your conversations.
 {{role "user"}}
 {{userQuestion}}
 ```